-Death Valley is one of the most otherworldly regions you’ll find in the country, if not the world.
-My biggest regret was not spending more time in Death Valley National Park.
-It is without a doubt, one of the most fascinating national parks in the United States.
-Not only does it boast breathtaking scenery, but it simply feels like another planet.
+Death Valley is one of the most otherworldly regions you’ll find in the United States, if not the world.
+My biggest regret on my latest road trip was not allowing more time spent in Death Valley National Park.
+It is without a doubt one of the most fascinating national parks in the United States.
+Not only does it boast breathtaking scenery, but it often feels like another planet altogether.
 Actually, it feels like quite a few different planets.
 The diversity of the scenery is where Death Valley excels.
 From beautiful sand dunes to salt flats and colorful mountains, variety is not something that Death Valley lacks.

-A trip here is not for the faint of heart, as it is desolate and inhospitable.
+A trip here is not for the faint of heart.
+As beautiful as Death Valley is, it is just as desolate and inhospitable.
 Boasting 3.4 million acres, Death Valley National Park is one of the largest national parks in the United States.
 Within those millions of acres, you’ll find hardly anyone or anything else alive.
 It is easy to lose yourself in Death Valley, but those who come prepared to survive can have an unforgettable time in one of the world’s most unique regions.